sunblaze-ucb/Virgo/include/poly_commitment/README.md

 Here the variable ```all_pri_mask``` is used in our own project, and you can leave it as an empty vector.
 And we assume the length of the private array is ```1 << log_length```.

-The verifier get the variable value ```merkle_root_l```, and prover get a commitment on the public array and the projected inner product value:
+The verifier get the variable value ```merkle_root_l```.

+Second step, the prover get a commitment on the public array and the projected inner product value:

 ```c++
 //slice_number is defined in infrastructure/constants.h